-Spiritual life forms a large part of life at Gateway Boys Academy.
-We strive to introduce every cadet to a relationship with Jesus and strive to maintain a Godly atmosphere conducive to Christian growth.
-Boys attend group Bible studies, go to chapel twice each week, and spend time with a counselor to pursue individually assigned Bible studies designed to build character.
+Spiritual life is an important element of Gateway Boys Academy.
+We strive to introduce every cadet to a relationship with God, and we strive to maintain a Godly atmosphere conducive to Christian growth.
+Boys attend group sessions, go to chapel twice each week, and spend time with a counselor to pursue individually assigned character studies.

 Family Restoration is Our Hallmark

 At Gateway, we focus on family restoration.
-After four months of enrollment for the cadet, parents begin attending weekend events for training about boundaries and constructive parenting.
+After four months of enrollment for the cadet, parents can begin benefiting from insightful special training about boundaries and constructive parenting.

 Most students in our program turn from their self-destructive behavior to a life of serving others.
 If your son needs order and discipline to put his life in order, please consider Gateway.